 Spaced between coursework on campus, Chesapeake Semester students participate in four major “journeys” over the course of the semester.
 Each journey explores a specific theme.

 Around the Chesapeake: A Sense of Place and History

-This 9-10 day trip will provide an orientation to the geography, physical characteristics and history of the Chesapeake.
-In a clock-wise circuit starting in Chestertown, the trip will run down the Delmarva Peninsula to Cape Charles.
-En route to Williamsburg, the itinerary includes a stop in Newport News, Virginia to visit the Mariners Museum.
-Using Williamsburg as a home base for several days, students will explore the new discoveries at Jamestown, spend time behind the scenes in Colonial Williamsburg, visit a Tidewater plantation and explore the 17th and 18th century history of the area.
-En route to southern Maryland, the group will explore Maryland’s early history at Historic St. Mary’s City, with a stop to investigate the paleontology at Calvert Marine Museum, and neighboring Flag Ponds State Park where students can scour the shoreline for pre-historic sharks teeth.
-The class will move to Annapolis where they will take a walking history tour of the baroque planning of the State’s capitol, finishing at the head of the Bay at Havre de Grace.
-In addition to visiting several museums students will explore the Susquehanna Flats on the historic skipjack Martha Lewis before returning to campus.
+This 10-12 day trip will provide an orientation to the geography, physical characteristics and history of the Chesapeake.
+In a clock-wise circuit starting in Chestertown, the trip will run down the Delmarva Peninsula and end up in Baltimore.
+Starting locally, students will connect with the ancestral tidewater by camping at Chino Farms and engaging in activities such as foraging for food and touring grassland habitat.
+Then, using Williamsburg as a home base for several days, students will explore the new discoveries at Jamestown, spend time behind the scenes in Colonial Williamsburg, visit a Tidewater plantation and explore the 17th and 18th century history of the area.
+Heading north, the group will visit the Pamunkey Indian Reservation to learn about the contemporary and historical Native people of the Chesapeake, and experience living history at Button Farm, a 40-acre working farm that captures 19th century slave plantation life.
+Before returning to campus, the class will move to Annapolis where they will take a walking history tour of the baroque planning of the State’s capitol, finishing at the Baltimore Museum of Industry where students will learn how the industrial and technological heritage of Baltimore, a major port city, defined the Chesapeake in the 19th and 20th centuries.

 Ridge to Ocean